ECON 7062 - Game Theory PG

 This test will assess the topics of Weeks 1 to 8.
 It will consist of mathematical problems and short answer questions.
 Past mid semester test papers will be available on MyUni, for which no answers will be provided.
 You are however encouraged to talk about the past exams and their solutions on the discussion board or with myself during my office hours.

 You will be asked to use your game theoretic skills to model and solve a contemporary economic problem.
 Discussions about the projects will be held during tutorial times.

-You will be asked to prepare some exercises before going to your workshop.
-Please be aware that this preparation is important as it will improve your learning during the workshop and will contribute towards a dynamic environment where students and lecturer will interact more actively with one another.
-Workshop participation will be graded as described in the following “Assessment Details” section.
+You will be asked to prepare some exercises before going to your tutorial.
+Please be aware that this preparation is important as it will contribute towards a dynamic environment where students will interact more actively with one another.
+Tutorial participation will be graded as described in the following “Assessment Details” section.

-Assignments are to be submitted on time.
+Assignments are to be submitted on time online through MyUni.
 Some assignments may be group assignments.